JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 _The Urantia Book_ denotes the Universal Father, Eternal Son, and Infinite Spirit, respectively, as “thought,” “word,” and “action.”
 The human equivalent of thought-word-action may be phrased as thinking-feeling-doing.
 This expression is intended here to suggest a finite, mortal approximation of the deity levels.

 The thinking-feeling-doing phraseology is manifested at the morontia stage and seems to be part of morontia mota.
-An archangel of Nebadon, in depicting the work of Mansion World teachers, noted that: _“On the mansion worlds such schools are organized in three general groups of one hundred divisions each: the schools of thinking, the schools of feeling, and the schools of living”._ [UB 48:5.6](/en/The_Urantia_Book/48#p5_6)
+An archangel of Nebadon, in depicting the work of Mansion World teachers, noted that: _“On the mansion worlds such schools are organized in three general groups of one hundred divisions each: the schools of thinking, the schools of feeling, and the schools of living”._ <a id="a115_384"></a>[UB 48:5.6](/en/The_Urantia_Book/48#p5_6)

 I found it helpful to take note of various synonyms for these terms as indicators of some of their behavioral implications^X^.